Shared Transport: Moving Towards a Common Goal

 Carpooling (also called car-sharing, lift-sharing, and ride-hailing) is where individuals ride together in a car, thus sharing the car journey.
 Carpooling reduces the travel cost of each passenger as the costs, including fuel costs and tolls, are split.
 Carpooling is a sustainable way to travel as it reduces carbon emission, traffic congestions, air pollution, and the demand for parking places.

 A type of transportation where vehicles change their routes according to particular transport demands.
 Thus, these vehicles do not use timetables or fixed routes.
 They pick-up and drop-off passengers in places in response to the needs of the passenger; examples include buses and taxis.
 These vehicles are typically in use in areas of low passenger demand, including rural regions.
 They may also be used to cater to people with special needs.

 Transport that is sustainable in relation to the effect it has environmentally, socially, and climatically.
 Elements used for evaluating sustainability include water or air transport, the source of energy, the type of vehicles used for the road, and transportation infrastructure, including railways, roads, airways, waterways, terminals, and canals.

 Elements of a transit system where groups of people share a ride.
 Vanpools are like carpooling but on a larger scale.
 People share the ride from a common meeting point and travel to a common destination.
 The vehicles can be provided by individuals, individuals working together with public and private programs, via a program operated in connection with the government, or a program run by an employer.

-Ride sharing, or shared mobility, allows users to gain short-term access to transportation when they need.
-It can include, car sharing, bike sharing, carpooling and platform based ride services.
+Ride-sharing, or shared mobility, allows users to gain short-term access to transportation when they need it.
+It can include car sharing, bike sharing, carpooling, and platform-based ride services.